crashappsec/chalk/src/docs/core-release-notes.md

 ### Other

-- The bash autocomplete script installson a Mac, but because it's not a zsh script, it will not autocomplete file arguments, etc.
+- The bash autocomplete script installation a Mac, but because it's not a zsh script, it will not autocomplete file arguments, etc.

 - The signing functionality does download the `cosign` binary if not